-A Dean’s Extension is a paper form signed by the residential college dean that authorizes the postponement of written work or exams during term-time.
+A Dean’s Extension is an electronic form approved by the residential college dean that authorizes the postponement of written work or exams during term-time.

-There are three kinds of late or postponed work: (1) work late during term time; (2) work incomplete at the end of term; and (3) postponed final examinations.
-Instructors of courses may, during term time, give permission to make up late or missed work, provided that such work is submitted before the end of term.
+There are three kinds of late or postponed work: (1) work late during term time (i.e. until the end of reading week); (2) work incomplete at the end of term; and (3) postponed final examinations.
+Instructors of courses may, during term time, give permission to make up late or missed work, provided that such work is submitted before the end of term (i.e. by the end of reading week.)
 Please keep in mind that if you do not feel comfortable discussing your situation with your professor you should contact the Dean directly.

-It is important to be aware of your instructors’ authority to postpone work, since a Dean’s Extension can be issued only in the following instances, which are outlined in the Academic Regulations of Yale College, here: http://catalog.yale.edu/ycps/academic-regulations/completion-of-course-work/.:
+It is important to be aware of your instructors’ authority to postpone work, since a Dean’s Extension can be issued only in the following instances:

-Dean’s Extension must be requested promptly.
+Dean’s Extensions must be requested promptly.
 In any of the five cases above, then, notify me as soon as you are able via email or a call to the Dean’s office.

 Because the language of the academic regulations is necessarily efficient and judicious, it cannot account for every situation.
 And so if you think you may qualify for a Dean’s Extension, but you’re not certain whether your circumstances fit under one of these categories, please come talk with me as soon as possible.

-It is also important to know that Dean’s Extension can only extend deadlines: they cannot excuse absences, whatever the reason.
+It is also important to know that Dean’s Extensions can only extend deadlines: they cannot excuse absences, whatever the reason.
 If you must miss class, it is your responsibility to notify your instructor.

 Work Incomplete at the End of Term